pjincz/nginx-cgi/README.md

 Okay, you're a fun of FreeBSD?
 Me too.

-It's really similar to run scripts with `jails`.
+It's really similar to run scripts with `chroot`.

 Here I assume you're using `/var/www/html` as the document root too.